Last Updated on April 13, 2020

-The Triatomine insect also known as the “kissing bug” or “assassin bug” have a bad rap with us humans.
+The Triatomine insect also known as the “kissing bug” or “assassin bug” has a bad rap with us humans.
 The feces of this particular pest harbors a parasite (T.cruzi) that can cause what is known as Chagas Disease.
 Contact with this parasite can cause minor to severe reactions in humans but what about cats?

 As most cat owners are aware, cats can contract several different types of parasites.
 This is especially true for kittens and adult cats who frequent the outdoors.
 While most parasites will give off clues they are inside the cat’s body, T.cruzi tends to lie dormant.
 Unlike the fast response in the human body, the adverse reactions may not show for several years.
 Unfortunately, this makes it very hard to know if your kitty has this microscopic nightmare inside them before damage sets in.